9 min read

 Eventually, you begin to feel it personally.
 Your updates sound repetitive.
 The same metrics, the same wins, but less excitement in how people respond.
 The organization is moving forward, and you are standing still.

-I saw this happen with the same client who inspired this story.
+I saw this happen with the same colleague who inspired this story.
 His team was high-performing, reliable, and even praised for their execution.
 But when the company shifted toward an AI-first strategy, his group was left out of the initial planning phase.
 Not because they lacked skill or importance, but because no one connected their work to the new direction.

 That was the wake-up call he needed.
 He realized that leadership visibility is not just about recognition.
 It is about protecting your team’s relevance in the company’s future.